 The most obvious question is: Why the need to spy out the Land?
-If it was promised to the Nation of Israel going all the way to Abraham, could they not just waltz right in?
+If it was promised to the Children of Israel going all the way back to Abraham, could they not just waltz right in?
 Did they not have a covenant with the Almighty God of the Universe?
 The same Almighty God that freed them from their bondage in Egypt through 10 mighty plagues, and brought them through the midst of the Sea of Reeds?

-The style of speaking here is as if Hashem was responding to a situation – as if there was already a preconceived plan to spy out the Land, formulated by the people.
-The language is not dissimilar to how Hashem spoke to Abraham in Parashat Lech Lecha:
+The style of speaking here is as if Hashem was responding to a situation – as if there was already a preconceived plan, formulated by the people, to spy out the Land, and Hashem was merely giving them an open invitation to follow their preconceived plan.

 “Go for yourself from your land…”

-Similarly in Genesis 12, we are not given the preceding circumstances, but there was certainly something that occurred to this passage that caused Hashem to say this to Abraham.
+Similarly in Genesis 12, we are not given the preceding circumstances, but there was certainly something that occurred prior to this passage that caused Hashem to say this to Abraham.

 “Then I [Moses] said to you, “You have come until the mountain of the Amorite that Hashem, our God, gives us.
-See – Hashem, your God, has placed the land before you; go up and take possession, as Hashem, God of your forefathers, has spoken to you.
+See – Hashem, your God, has placed the Land before you; go up and take possession, as Hashem, God of your forefathers, has spoken to you.
 Do not fear and do not lose resolve.”
 You approached me, all of you, and said, “Let us send men ahead of us and let them spy out the land, and bring word back to us: the road on which we should ascend and the cities to which we should come.”
 The matter was good in my eyes…”

 As per Hashem’s instructions, Moses vetted the 12 men who were characterized as “distinguished” men, heads of the Children of Israel.
 Perhaps it is for this very reason that Moses was concerned and cautious.
-It is at this point that Moses changed Hoshea’s name to Joshua:
+And it is at this point that Moses changed Hoshea’s name to Joshua in Numbers 13:16:

 וַיִּקְרָ֥א מֹשֶׁ֛ה לְהוֹשֵׁ֥עַ בִּן־נ֖וּן יְהוֹשֻֽׁעַ׃

-“And Moses called Hoshea son of Nun “Yehoshua”.”
-(Numbers 13:16)
+“And Moses called Hoshea son of Nun Yehoshua.”

 We already saw special treatment by Moses for Joshua, but what about Caleb – the second spy – that returned with a favourable report?
 Perhaps Moses suspected him as being a part of the plot and counted him along with the others.
 One meaning of his name is “like the heart” meaning he could be swayed one way or another.
-It says later in Numbers 13:22)
+It says later in Numbers 13:22:

-“Because a different spirit was with him and he followed after Me wholeheartedly, I shall bring him to the land to which he came, and his offspring will drive out its inhabitants”.
+“Because a different spirit was with him and he followed after Me wholeheartedly, I shall bring him to the Land to which he came, and his offspring will drive out its inhabitants”.

 Let’s return back to the opening verse.
 The verse continues to say: “let them spy out the Land of Canaan that I give to the Children of Israel.”
 Hashem referred to the Land of Canaan as His to give.
 This points to the ultimate test here from Hashem: The spies needed to recognize that the Land was a gift from Hashem.
 The Land was beyond the ability of Israel to conquer – Israel could not take the Land by any natural means.
 It was only by the mighty hand of Hashem that they could accomplish this, and they had to recognize this.
 They had to look beyond what they saw with their eyes – powerful people, fortified cities, and giants – and recognize that they were going to inherit the Land only through the almighty power of Hashem who was going to give them the Land.

 בָּ֕אנוּ אֶל־הָאָ֖רֶץ אֲשֶׁ֣ר שְׁלַחְתָּ֑נוּ וְ֠גַם זָבַ֨ת חָלָ֥ב וּדְבַ֛שׁ הִ֖וא וְזֶה־פִּרְיָֽהּ׃

-אֶפֶס כִּֽי־עַ֣ז הָעָ֔ם הַיֹּשֵׁ֖ב בָּאָ֑רֶץ וְהֶֽעָרִ֗ים בְּצֻר֤וֹת גְּדֹלֹת֙ מְאֹ֔ד וְגַם־יְלִדֵ֥י הָֽעֲנָ֖ק רָאִ֥ינוּ
+אֶפֶס כִּֽי־עַ֣ז הָעָ֔ם הַיֹּשֵׁ֖ב בָּאָ֑רֶץ וְהֶֽעָרִ֗ים בְּצֻר֤וֹת גְּדֹלֹת֙ מְאֹ֔ד וְגַם־יְלִדֵ֥י הָֽעֲנָ֖ק רָאִ֥ינוּ שָֽׁם׃

 “We arrived at the land to which you sent us, and indeed it flows with milk and honey, and this is its fruit.
 But [“efes”] – the people that dwells in the land is powerful, the cities are very fortified and large, and we also saw there the offspring of the giant.”
-(Numbers 13:27-28)

-This is why Caleb interjected and said, “We shall surely ascend and conquer it, for we can surely do it!”
-(Numbers 13:30).
-It was after this point that the 10 spies elaborated on the impossibility of conquering the Land, feeding fear into the hearts and minds of the Children of Israel.
+This is why Caleb interjected and said in Numbers 13:30: “We shall surely ascend and conquer it, for we can surely do it!”
+However, it was after this that the 10 spies elaborated on the impossibility of conquering the Land, feeding fear into the hearts and minds of the Children of Israel.
 At this point, the people responded in despair and said in Numbers 14:2: “Would that we had died in the land of Egypt, or would that we had died in this wilderness!”

 With this statement, the Children of Israel sealed their fate in the Wilderness.
 Hashem said to Moses in Numbers 14:11:

 “To what point will this people anger Me, and how long will they not have faith in Me, despite all the signs that I have performed in its midst?
 I will smite them with the plague and annihilate them, and I shall make you a greater and more powerful nation than they.”
-(Numbers 14:11)

-This is a repeat of what happened at Mount Sinai when the people sinned with the Golden Calf.
+This is a near-repeat of what happened at Mount Sinai when the people sinned with the Golden Calf.
 In a similar fashion, Moses stepped in, interceding and advocating on behalf of the people, and pointing out to Hashem that such an act would be a desecration of His Name amongst the nations.

-At this point, Moses said:
+At this point, Moses said in Numbers 14:17:

 וְעַתָּ֕ה יִגְדַּל־נָ֖א כֹּ֣חַ אֲדֹנָ֑י כַּאֲשֶׁ֥ר דִּבַּ֖רְתָּ לֵאמֹֽר׃

-“And now – may now the strength of my Lord be magnified as You have spoken, saying…” (Numbers 14:17)
+“And now – may now the strength of my Lord be magnified as You have spoken, saying…”

 מִֽי־כָמֹ֤כָה בָּֽאֵלִם֙ יְהוָ֔ה מִ֥י כָּמֹ֖כָה נֶאְדָּ֣ר בַּקֹּ֑דֶשׁ נוֹרָ֥א תְהִלֹּ֖ת עֹ֥שֵׂה פֶֽלֶא׃

 “Who is like You, Hashem, among the gods?
 Who is like You; glorified in holiness, awesome in praise, producing wonders?”

 In the Haftarah, Joshua sent out a spy mission of his own in their first conquest in the Land, that of the city of Jericho.
 He did not send 12 men, but rather only 2.
 He surely took a page out of the experience here.
 What was the result?
 The two men returned with favourable reports and confidence, grounded in their faith in Hashem.
 And it was shocking that those in the Land were still living in fear of the Israelites, and this was 40 years later!

-What are we to take from this story?
+So, what are we to take from this week’s parashah?
 Just like the spies, we venture into unknown territory each and every day as we leave the safety net of our homes and congregations.
 It is much easier to proclaim that Hashem is our Almighty God and that our faith is unwavering when we are in the company of like-minded individuals.
 The true testing begins when we leave that safety net.
 What do we have to remind us who we are connected to?
 Joshua found strength in the new name that Moses gave to him.
 Caleb found his connection at the Cave of Machpelah.
 These were reminders to the two men that they were connected to Hashem.
 This gave them strength to stand up to the negative report of the other 10 spies.

 Moreover, what did Yeshua say to his disciples prior to his death?
 We read in Luke 22:19-20: